barionleg/cesium.wiki.gs/Code-Review-Tips.md

 * GitHub's [code review tools](https://github.com/features/projects/codereview) are awesome.
 * Anyone is encouraged to review anything that interests them.
 However, someone familiar with the changed code should ultimately merge the pull request.
 * Some changes can be reviewed by reading the code alone; others require running the code, examples, and tests.
+* Most pull requests require additional commits, often minor but sometimes major, before being merged.
-* Comments are not personal.
+* Comments are about code, not the person who wrote the code.
 Don't be offended by a reviewer's comments and don't aim to offend when commenting.
 We all have the same vision and want the same thing - to be awesome.
 * Be concise.
 Make every word tell.
 Less reading means more coding.
 * Provide motivation.
 Unless it is obvious, don't just suggest a change.
 Suggest _why_ the change should be made.
 * See the forest through the trees.
 Don't just review code one line at a time.
 Consider the big picture and its implications.